A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Conclusion

+In this paper, we propose a unified Gaussian process (GP) regression framework for modeling Argo datasets, demonstrating that a generic nonparametric approach can outperform traditional, fine-tuned regression through data-driven training.
+Standard Argo modeling often relies on a two-stage estimation framework with prescribed mean functions and localized moving-window schemes.
+In contrast, our ``one-stop'' model eliminates the need for such manual tuning and complex parametric structures.
+To handle the cubic computational scaling of classical GPs ($O(n^3)$), we leverage the Vecchia approximation \citep{vecchia_estimation_1988, katzfuss_general_2021}, which reduces the complexity of the likelihood and gradient evaluations to quasi-linear in $n$.
+This scalability allows us to reduce reliance on localized modeling and enables a more holistic representation of global oceanographic variables.
+Our work shows that GPs can be effectively deployed on a massive scale to capture complex trends without sacrificing the rigorous probabilistic foundations of the model.

-We compare our approach with two representative methods in the literature: the moving-window GP regression of \citet{KuuselaStein18} and the spatio-temporal kriging for functional data method of \citet{yargersh22}.
-Both methods estimate prescribed mean structures via weighted least squares, followed by local GP regression for mean-subtracted anomalies.
-These two-stage procedures raise methodological concerns regarding the choice of domain partitions and the specification of parametric mean structures.
-Both choices are sensitive to dataset characteristics such as spatial coverage, temporal span, and depth range, leading to ambiguity and reduced reproducibility for practitioners.
-In contrast, our one-stop GP regression achieves superior overall performance compared with \citet{KuuselaStein18} and \citet{yargersh22} on the same Argo datasets, offering an off-the-shelf, principled, and interpretable modeling tool for oceanographic applications.
+We evaluate our approach against two established benchmarks in the literature: the moving-window GP regression proposed by \citet{KuuselaStein18} and the spatio-temporal kriging framework for functional data by \citet{yargersh22}.
+The methods employ a two-stage estimation process, utilizing weighted least squares for prescribed mean structures followed by local GP regression on the resulting anomalies.
+While highly effective, such multi-stage procedures require careful calibration of local moving windows and parametric mean specifications, which can vary depending on the spatial coverage, temporal span, and depth of the dataset.
+Our unified GP framework offers an alternative by streamlining these requirements into a single, scalable modeling step.
+The results demonstrate that our ``one-stop'' approach achieves performance that compares favorably with the benchmark methods while providing a cohesive and interpretable tool for large-scale oceanographic applications.

-A promising direction for future research is the development of nonstationary covariance structures to better capture the pronounced nonstationarity of the Argo data, particularly along the depth dimension.
-In this context, while the Vecchia approximation is essential for scalability, its integration with nonstationary covariance functions remains underexplored—primarily due to the challenges in constructing conditioning sets.
-Addressing this limitation represents a key opportunity for advancing scalable, flexible GP modeling of large-scale oceanographic datasets.
+A promising avenue for future research involves extending our unified framework to incorporate nonstationary covariance structures, enabling the joint modeling of Argo variables across the vertical dimension alongside horizontal space and time.